ZwickyTransientFacility/scope-ml/doc/developer.md

   ```shell script
   scope-initialize
   ```

+- If using GPU-accelerated period-finding algorithms, install [periodfind](https://github.com/ZwickyTransientFacility/periodfind) from the source.

 - Change directories to `scope` and modify `config.yaml` to finish the initialization process.
 This config file is used by default when running all scripts.
 You can also specify another config file using the `--config-path` argument.